-The Company's significant accounting policies are described in Note 2 to its unaudited condensed consolidated interim financial statements for the three months ended March 31, 2022.
+The Company's significant accounting policies are described in Note 2 to its unaudited condensed consolidated interim financial statements for the three and six months ended June 30, 2022.
+There has been no change in significant accounting policies from the Company's audited consolidated annual financial statements from December 31, 2021.
 The preparation of financial statements requires the Company to make estimates and judgements that affect the reported results.
-For a detailed discussion of the critical estimates refer to Note 4 to the Company's audited consolidated financial statements for the year ended December 31, 2021, two months ended December 31, 2020 and year ended October 31, 2020.
+For a detailed discussion of the critical estimates refer to Note 4 to the Company's audited consolidated financial statements for the year ended December 31, 2021.